oliexe/Yaroze.net/README.md

 ## Requirements

 * Latest [PSXSERIAL](http://www.psxdev.net/downloads/psxserial-014.zip) by Matt ISO burned on CD-R.
 * Playstation 1 console with Serial Port, preferabbly modchipped to run your burned PSXSERIAL disc.
+(Burn it in good old 1-8x speed boii)
 * PSX Serial Cable -> USB.
 Multiple ways to make this one by yourself for cheap.
 * PC with Windows and .NET 2.0 Framework to run Yaroze.NET software.